-Each quarter grade includes all graded work, including final exams, and carries a weight of 50% to determine the semester grade.
+Each quarter grade includes all graded work and carries equal weight to determine the semester grade.

-In the School of Rhetoric, 2nd quarter grade cards will also report semester grades and the year-to-date (YTD) GPA.
+In the School of Rhetoric, 2nd and 4th quarter grade cards will also report final exam grades, semester grades, and the year-to-date GPA.